 - I am a Moscow Exchange shareholder.
 Why did the registrar fail to provide me with an extract from the register proving equity ownership?

-Most Moscow Exchange shareholders did not open individual security holder accounts in the company's register to record equity ownership, but are serviced by depositaries.
-Such shareholders record and keep their Moscow Exchange shares on a depo account with the depositary with which they have a depositary agreement.
-Thus, a depo account statement from the relevant depositary is proof of equity ownership for such shareholders.
+Most Moscow Exchange shareholders did not open individual security holder accounts in the company's register to record equity ownership, but are serviced by depositories.
+Such shareholders record and keep their Moscow Exchange shares in a depo account with the depository with which they have a depositary agreement.
+Thus, a depo account statement from the relevant depository is proof of equity ownership for such shareholders.

 - My ID details/address/bank details (for receiving dividends) have changed.
 Should I inform the registrar?